InsertKoinIO/koin/koin-projects/koin-website/quick-references/scopes.md

 From any `Koin` instance or also available from your `KoinComponent` with `getKoin()`, the following functions allows to handle scope instances:

 {% highlight kotlin %}
-// create scope instance "myScope" for scope "MY_SCOPE"
-// you can create several scope isntances of the same scope definition val myScope : ScopeInstance = koin.createScope("myScope", "MY_SCOPE")
+// create scope instance with ScopeID "myScope" for scope naled "MY_SCOPE" val myScope : Scope = koin.createScope("myScope", named("MY_SCOPE")

 // get instance ComponentA from scope val a = myScope.get<ComponentA>()
 // get instance ComponentB from scope and retrieve instance ComponentA from same scope val b = myScope.get<ComponentB>()

-// can also get instance from a scoped component definition not tied to a scope definition val c = myScope.get<ComponentC>()

-// if you need, you can retrieve your scope instance by its id val myScope : ScopeInstance = koin.getScope("myScope")
+// if you need, you can retrieve your scope instance by its id val myScope : Scope = koin.getScope("myScope")

 // close the scope when needed myScope.close()
 {% endhighlight %}

 ## More about